ChisomJude/chisomjude/README.md

 ![bannerimage](https://github.com/ChisomJude/chisomjude/blob/main/ChisomJudee.gif)
 <div align='center'><p>
 I am Chisom Jude.
-I have over 3 years of hands-on experience i in the world of DevOps, SRE, and Application Support.
+I have over 4 years of hands-on experience in the world of DevOps, SRE, and Application Support.
 One of my strong suits is documenting solutions.
-I firmly believe that knowledge sharing is key to our collective growth, and I take pride in creating clear and accessible documentation to help teams and individuals overcome challenges more efficiently</p>
+I firmly believe that knowledge sharing is key to our collective growth, and I take pride in creating clear and accessible documentation to help teams and individuals overcome challenges more efficiently.  </p>

    <img src="https://komarev.com/ghpvc/?username=chisomjude" alt="https://github.com/chisomjude"/>
 </div>